aantron/ocaml.org/data/planet/szacchiroli/enforcing-type-safe-linking-using-package-dependencies.md

 safety across different libraries at link time.
 Other similar strongly typed languages, such as Haskell, behave similarly.
-This is at odds with the implicit assumption of forward-compatibility (unless otherwise &quot;stated&quot;, e.g. with soname changes) that is relied upon by versioned dependencies in distributions like Debian.</p>
+This is at odds with the implicit assumption of forward-compatibility (unless otherwise "stated", e.g. with soname changes) that is relied upon by versioned dependencies in distributions like Debian.</p>
 <p>This discussion, the analysis of possible solutions, and the